 - Use your spiritual journal to help you spot trends.

 - Change your self-talk from negative to positive, affirming self-talk.
 For instance, use a repeating positive mantra, like “my words are shaping my reality, and I am creating _____________.”
 Insert and language into your self-talk to give you the result you desire.
-Write the words or phrases you want to use on sticky notes to “see” and remember the new expression.
+Write the phrases you want to use on sticky notes to “see” and remember the new expression.
 Please put them in your car, on the refrigerator door, everywhere.
 Set up an hourly reminder on your smartphone with these desired replacement phrases.

 - Use affirmations as a reminder and to change your attitude.
-You can think the right words, but your attitude is the fuel.
+You can think the right things, but your attitude is the fuel.
 A negative mindset will negatively affect all of your positive comments.

 The above best practices will help you change your self-talk.
 It will help you reinforce positive thinking.